samuelwilliams/PHP-DNS-SERVER/README.md

 112.112.112.112
 ```
 ## Zone File Storage
-PHP DNS Server supports three zone file formats out-of-the-box: JSON, XML, and YAML; each file format
+PHP DNS Server supports four zone file formats out-of-the-box: JSON, XML, YAML, and Bind; each file format
-is supported by a specialised `Resolver` class: `JsonResolver`, `XmlResolver`, and `YamlResolver`,
+is supported by a specialised `Resolver` class: `JsonResolver`, `XmlResolver`, `YamlResolver`, and `BindResolver`,
 respectively.
 Example files are in the `example/` directory.

 ### JSON zone example